Luverne, Minnesota: 2000 census

-The median income for a household in the city was $36,271, and the median income for a family was $46,745.
+The median income for a household in the city was $36,271 and for a family was $46,745.
 Males had a median income of $30,549 versus $22,660 for females.
 The per capita income for the city was $18,692.
-About 5.7% of families and 8.8% of the population were below the poverty line, including 7.1% of those under age 18 and 10.0% of those age 65 or over.
+About 5.7% of families and 8.8% of the population were below the poverty line, including 7.1% of those under 18 and 10.0% of those 65 or over.

 Government

 Luverne is located in Minnesota's 1st congressional district, represented by Brad Finstad, a Republican.
 At the state level, Luverne is located in Senate District 22, represented by Republican Bill Weber, and in House District 22A, represented by Republican Joe Schomacker.

 Education

-The Luverne Public Schools system provides education for grades kindergarten-12.
+The Luverne Public Schools system provides education for kindergarten through grade 12.
 A new elementary school addition opened on 1 December 1998.
 Luverne Senior High School is the system's high school.

 Luverne has an active chapter of Dollars for Scholars.
-According to its website, Luverne Dollars for Scholars has an endowment of approximately $2.9 million.
+According to its website, Luverne Dollars for Scholars has an endowment over $9.7 million.